Thousands of furnished rentals to book online

 Many people looking for long term rentals in Rome are moving to the city for work.
 As Italy's biggest city it is home to some of the countries most important companies.
 The Roman economy consists mainly of services, high-tech industries, construction, research, banking and tourism.
 Most of Italy's top companies and three of the world's largest companies Enel, Eni and Telecom Italia.
 The Capital accounts for 9% of Italy's GDP (second only to Milan.
 Around 11% of Rome's 4m strong population was unemployed in 2014 compared to 8.4% in Milan.

 As a student in Rome finding your perfect accommodation is easy but you may need some tips on finding a suitable one.
 This is to help prevent you experiencing any problems whilst studying in Rome.

 When moving to Rome, landlords or agencies may require documents such as identification, a deposit and a proof of income (or a signed guarantor form).
-To rent a flat in rome, a student room or any private rooms for rent your landlord or agency may require a proof of studies from your University.
+To rent a flat in Rome, a student room or any private rooms for rent you might require to show your landlord a proof of enrollment from your University.
 Furnished or unfurnished apartments in Rome are both for for rent long term or short term.
 Short term rentals usually come furnished!